aaronbanse/nutritrack-website/user_analysis.md

 <span style="text-decoration:underline;">Assumption #2:</span>

 Our design's second assumption is that users are familiar with Unix.
 To run our code, we use a module called pandas.
-Unfortunately, the latest version of pandas and homebrew don’t work very well together, so in order to operate our commands, users must be in a virtual environment in which pandas is installed.
+Unfortunately, the latest version of pandas and homebrew don’t work very well together, so in order to operate our commands, users must be in a virtual environment in which pandas are installed.
 In order to accomplish this, users must be fairly familiar with computers, Unix, and coding, otherwise, they won’t be able to access our commands at all.

 <span style="text-decoration:underline;">Assumption #3:</span>